 Receive new recipes updates in your email box:

+As for the local fresh ginseng I substituted with in the absence of Korean ginseng which are seasonal, they did a great job.
 Each packet costs S$3.
 I use one packet for one chicken.
 The ginseng is vacuum sealed and it will last a few months in the fridge.
 The auntie told me that the ginseng is not the “heaty” type so it is perfect for summer and hot climate.

 Each packet comes in either two or three pieces of whole ginseng root.
 Auntie taught me to make superficial cuts on the ginseng to release the flavour.
 Don’t cut all the way through, you want to keep the root intact for better presentation.